You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 - REITs – High yield, tax-inefficient.

 Tax on Investment Income

 You are ready to learn why the different categories of investment income are tax-efficient or tax-inefficient in a non-registered (taxable) account.
 Finally, I’ll cover how withholding taxes impact foreign dividends.

 I cover taxes on investment income in this guide, including how taxes apply to capital gains, Canadian dividends, foreign dividends, and withholding taxes.

 A quick refresher.
 The three categories of income I look at for tax purposes:

 - Other income includes employment income, foreign dividends, and interest income.
 Other income is taxed at your marginal rate – your highest tax rate.
 This type of income is tax-inefficient.

-- Capital gains income – The difference between an asset’s purchase and sale price is capital gains income.
+- Capital gains income – Capital gains income is the difference between an asset’s purchase and sale price.
 Half of the capital gain (50%) is taxed at your marginal rate.
 Capital gains are tax efficient.

-- Eligible dividends are dividends paid by Canadian companies and are taxed at low rates.
+- Eligible dividends are paid by Canadian companies and taxed at low rates.
 Canadian dividends are tax-efficient, especially if your income is low.

 The chart below shows the combined federal and provincial tax rates for the three core income types for those in Ontario.